s-aadsaleh/Monash-Accomodation-Monitor/README.md

 ## Notes

 - The monitor checks the page every 100 seconds by default
+- Uses a headless browser to properly load the page
 - All changes are archived in the `webpage_archives` directory
 - The web interface shows the current status and allows viewing history
 - Email notifications are sent when changes are detected